qualified-cactus/promised-db/README.md

-# Promised DB - An Typescript wrapper for IndexedDB
+# Promised DB - A Typescript wrapper for IndexedDB

 It is highly recommended to use this library with Typescript.